Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Sample

-To trace the dynamical evolution of galaxies at the epochs probed in this study, we also examine the interplay between morphological features observed in the \JWST NIRCam images and available kinematic measurements, specifically the $v/\sigma$ ratio, which provides crucial insights into each galaxy’s dynamical state.
-To compile the kinematic data, we use measurements from well-established surveys and studies.
+To trace the dynamical evolution of galaxies at the epochs probed in this study, we also examined the interplay between morphological features observed in the \JWST NIRCam images and available kinematic measurements, specifically the $v/\sigma$ ratio, which provides crucial insights into each galaxy’s dynamical state.
+To compile the kinematic data, we used measurements from well-established surveys and studies.

 The KMOS$^{\rm 3D}$ survey (\citealp{KMOS3D}) is the largest and deepest IFU survey in the deep fields, covering a redshift range of $z\sim 0.6-2.6$.
 This survey has provided key insights into the kinematic properties of star-forming galaxies across cosmic time, utilizing high-resolution H$\alpha$ emission line maps obtained with KMOS (K-band Multi-Object Spectrograph) on the VLT.
-Multiple studies have explored the kinematics of these galaxies using a variety of techniques, including disk modelling, kinematic classification, and dynamical mass estimates \citep[e.g.,][]{Burkert, Wuyts_2016, Genzel_2017, Ubler_2017, Lang_2017, Ubler_2018, Wisnioski_2019, Forster_2019}.
+Multiple studies have explored the kinematics of these galaxies using a variety of techniques, including disk modeling, kinematic classification, and dynamical mass estimates \citep[e.g.,][]{Burkert, Wuyts_2016, Genzel_2017, Ubler_2017, Lang_2017, Ubler_2018, Wisnioski_2019, Forster_2019}.
 These analyses have provided critical constraints on the evolution of angular momentum, velocity dispersion, and the transition between rotation- and dispersion-dominated systems.
-Beyond KMOS$^{\rm 3D}$, we incorporate high-resolution kinematic measurements for 100 galaxies (RC100) based on H$\alpha$ and CO tracers from \citet{Nestor_2023}, as well as slit-spectroscopy kinematics from \citet{Price_2016}.
-For galaxies with multiple kinematic measurements, we prioritize data sources based on methodological advancements and data quality, following this order: RC100 \citep{Nestor_2023}, followed by KMOS$^{\rm 3D}$-based studies \citep{Uebler_2019, Wuyts_2016, Wisnioski_2019}, and finally, the slit-spectroscopic MOSDEF survey \citep{Price_2016}.
+Beyond KMOS$^{\rm 3D}$, we incorporated high-resolution kinematic measurements for 100 galaxies (RC100) based on H$\alpha$ and CO tracers from \mbox{\citet{Nestor_2023}}, as well as slit-spectroscopy kinematics from \citet{Price_2016}.
+For galaxies that have multiple kinematic measurements, we prioritized data sources based on methodological advancements and data quality, following this order: RC100 \citep{Nestor_2023}, followed by KMOS$^{\rm 3D}$-based studies \citep{Uebler_2019, Wuyts_2016, Wisnioski_2019}, and finally, the slit-spectroscopic MOSDEF survey \citep{Price_2016}.

-We found an overlap of 155 galaxies with existing measurements of velocity and velocity dispersion.
-For consistency, we adopt a standardized approach, using the rotation velocity at one effective radius, $v_\mathrm{rot}(\re)$, and assumed a radially constant intrinsic disk velocity dispersion $\sigma_0$, corrected for observational effects, such as beam smearing, as derived from modelling.
+We found an overlap of 155 galaxies that have velocity and velocity dispersion measurements.
+For consistency, we adopted a standardized approach, using the rotation velocity at one effective radius, $v_\mathrm{rot}(\re)$, and assume a radially constant intrinsic disk velocity dispersion $\sigma_0$, corrected for observational effects, such as beam smearing, as derived from modeling.
 The detailed measurement adjustments are outlined as follows:

 \begin{itemize} \item For RC100 \citep{Nestor_2023}, where we included 16 out of their 100 galaxies, we used reported circular velocities and applied the following correction to obtain $v_\mathrm{rot}(\re)$: